oguzhanozgul/socket.io-patch-server/README.md

-## socket.io-patch-server
+## Simple Backend for a Real-time Key-Value Editing Application

+(forked from socket.io-patch-server at [https://github.com/veggiesaurus/socket.io-patch-server](https://github.com/veggiesaurus/socket.io-patch-server))

-A very simple socket.io server for recieving and broadcasting data model patches between clients in the same workspace.
+A simple socket.io server for receiving and broadcasting data model patches between clients in the same workspace.

+The server uses a simple in-memory database to provide a pseudo-persistent experience.

-### Server
+## Server

-Just run `npm run start-server` to start up the server on port 9001.
-The server will allow clients to connect and subscribe to a workspace by sending the `"sub"` event with a workspace ID.
+Run `npm run start-server` to start up the server on port 9001.
+The server will allow clients to connect and subscribe to a workspace by sending the `"subscribe"` event with a workspace ID.

-To run production build in a container, run `docker compose up`.
+You can also run the server in a container via `npm start` command.

-### Client
+## Client

-An example client is provided (run using `yarn run start-client`).
-The client connects to the server, subscribes to the `"my-workspace"` workspace and submits an exxample patch to document `"doc1"`.
+An example client is provided (run using `npm run start-client`).
+The client connects to the server and subscribes to the `"my-workspace"` workspace.

+A prototype for a front end is can also be seen at [key-value-editor.netlify.com](https://key-value-editor.netlify.com)

+## CI/CD

+Pushes to the main branch triggers a GitHub Actions workflow which builds a Docker images, stores it in the ghcr.io, connects to a VPS, downloads image and runs the container.
+The above hosted front-end connects to that address, while the local copy connects to localhost.